codurance/site/src/_posts/2018-11-17-the-functional-style-part-7.md

 }
 ```

 I said that the `Stream.iterate` was interesting and that I would come back to it later.
 The time has come.
-This is another purportedly infinite list:
+This is another example of an iterator that purports to iterate an infinite list:

 ```java
 Stream.iterate(n * 2, nonPrime -> nonPrime += n)
 ```

 It generates a stream of integers beginning at `(n * 2)` and increasing by `n` each time.
-Notice there is no upper bound there.
-The part that makes it stop taking integers from the stream - when they exceed the value of `limit` - is here:
+Notice there is no upper bound.
+The terminating condition - when the value of `limit` is exceeded - is here:

 ```java
       .takeWhile(nonPrime -> nonPrime <= limit)